-We now have evidence that there are measurable protein biomarkers found in blood that are common across different primary tumors and are associated with categorical mechanisms of coagulation, complement, and acute-phase inflammation.
-These pathways are all interconnected and crosscommunicate with each other participating in a triangulated vortex of dysregulation necessary for cancer progression and metastasis.
+We now have evidence that there are measurable protein biomarkers found in blood, common across different primary tumors and associated with categorical mechanisms of coagulation, complement, and acute-phase inflammation & Neutrophil recruitment.
+These pathways are all interconnected and cross-communicate with each other, participating in a triangulated vortex of dysregulation necessary for cancer progression and metastasis.
 Our observations corroborate other reports that many of these same mechanisms are common to most primary tumors.
 A persistent inflammatory response observed in or around developing neoplasms has been shown to regulate many aspects of tumor development, from initiation all the way to metastatic progression.
 Also, that clinical outcome is strongly related to stromal characteristics.

 This whitepaper serves only as an introduction to the prospects for compiling Stroma Liquid Biopsy[TM] proteomic data.
-Such data will support a different yet very complementary purpose from other Liquid Biopsy analyses, based on nextgen sequencing, circulating tumor cells, extracellular vesicles, or more conventional tumor burden biomarkers (i.e. PSA, CEA).
-Our data supports that these biomarkers are measurable even at very early stages of cancer, for many if not most primary tumors.
-Therefore it reflects in part, the individualized density and soluble mediators of the cellular composition of the tumor stroma.
+Such data will support a different yet very complementary purpose from other Liquid Biopsy analyses, based on circulating DNA, circulating tumor cells, extracellular vesicles, or more established tumor burden biomarkers (i.e., PSA, CEA).
+Our data supports that these proteomic biomarkers are measurable even at very early stages of cancer, for many if not most primary tumors.

-Consequently, using proteomic data from the panel here, we envision to match patients most likely to benefit and least likely to experience adverse events, and ideally to monitor the change in phenotypes upon treatment.
-This will establish long-term responsiveness and survival benefits for immuno-oncology and related therapies, all with relatively easy, non-invasive measurements.
+Consequently, using proteomic data from the panel here, we envision to match patients most likely to benefit and least likely to experience adverse events, and ideally to monitor the response upon treatment.
+This will establish long-term survival benefits for immuno-oncology and related therapies, all with relatively easy, and non-invasive measurements.

 In much the same manner, methods to monitor new therapeutic strategies to modulate interconnected proteolytic events are possible.
-Most significantly, we entertain the pleiotropic role of SERPINs, especially a-1-Antitrypsin (SERPINA1) and Heparin Cofactor II (SERPIND1), acting as critical nodes in the tumor and systemic microenvironments promoting carcinogenesis.
-Consequently, we advance especially that extravascular Thrombin inhibition modalities to manipulate the tumor microenvironment for therapeutic effect, may also be beneficial for survival:
+Most significantly, we entertain the pleiotropic role of SERPINs, especially a-1-Antitrypsin (SERPIN A1), Heparin Cofactor II (SERPIN D1) and a-1-Antichymotrypsin (SERPIN A3), acting as critical nodes in the tumor and systemic microenvironments promoting carcinogenesis.